willdurand/ArvernOS/README.md

 $ make clean run-debug
 ```

+#### Logging

-**Note:** in DEBUG mode, logging uses the serial port `COM1` to write various
+In DEBUG mode, logging uses the serial port `COM1` to write various debugging
-debugging information. `qemu` is configured to write the output of this serial
+information. `qemu` is configured to write the output of this serial port to
-port to `./log/debug.log`. `DEBUG` level logs are not necessarily written by
+`./log/debug.log`. `DEBUG` level logs are not necessarily written by default,
-default, though, and it is possible to enable `DEBUG` logs for specific modules
+though, and it is possible to enable `DEBUG` logs for specific modules like
-like this:
+this:

 ```
 # Enable the debug logs for the "net" and "fs" modules